spawnmarvel/e-locmd/README.md

-# e-lo the chatbot cmd with NLP
+# e-lo the chatbot cmd with NLP using TextBlob
 # v 1.1
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.